 Your counselor may also meet with your doctor about the results of your FCE.
 The counselor may try to get your doctor to approve certain jobs based on the outcome of your FCE.
 After receiving approval, the counselor may complete the Labor Market Survey by sending you a list of jobs you could possibly perform in your area.

-You do not have to be offered any job on the list to get taken off of workers’ comp.
+You do not have to be offered any job on the list to get taken off of workers’ compensation.
 You do not have to be hired.
-The counselor simply has to prove that there are jobs available that you could perform in order to remove your workers’ comp benefits.
+The counselor simply has to prove that there are jobs available that you could perform in order to remove your workers’ compensation benefits.

 Get Legal Help Handling Vocational Rehab in New Orleans